cvet/fonline/README.md

 * Common: rename char to int8 and use int8_t as alias
 * Common: rename short to int16 and use int16_t as alias
 * Common: rename int to int32 and use int32_t as alias
-* Common: remove max_t
 * Common: replace depedency from Assimp types (matrix/vector/quaternion/color)
 * Common: pass name to exceptions context args
-* Common: auto expand exception parameters to readable state
+* Common: split RUNTIME_ASSERT to real uncoverable assert and some kind of runtime error
 * Common: recursion guard for EventDispatcher
 * Common: improve ptr<> system for leng term pointer observing
 * Common: add _hash c-string literal helper